isomorphic-software/smartclient-docs/classes/Facet.md

 Integer number of pixels.
 For column facets, specifies the height of header.
 Has no effect on row facets.

 If this property conflicts with a [Facet.labelHeight](#attr-facetlabelheight), the greater of the two properties will be used for determining the height of the affected row.

 **Note:** This property is specific to [CubeGrids](CubeGrid.md#class-cubegrid).

+**Flags**: IR

+---
+## Attr: Facet.labelHeight

+### Description
+Integer number of pixels.
+For column facets other than the innermost, specifies the height of the header.
+For row facets, specifies the height of the row containing that row facet's label (which is the same row containing the innermost column facet if one or more column facets are present).

+If this property conflicts with a [Facet.height](#attr-facetheight), the greater of the two properties will be used for determining the height of the affected row.

+**Note:** This property is specific to [CubeGrids](CubeGrid.md#class-cubegrid).

+**Flags**: IR

+---
+## Attr: Facet.summaryTitle

+### Description
+Title for facet summary.

+**Note:** This property is specific to [CubeGrids](CubeGrid.md#class-cubegrid).